p2ppsr/babbage-sdk/README.md

 ## License

-The license for this library, which is a wrapper for the proprietary Rubeus API, is the Open BSV License.
+The license for this library, which is a wrapper for the proprietary Babbage API, is the Open BSV License.
 It can only be used on the BSV blockchain.
-The Rubeus API itself, including the rights to create and host Rubeus software or any other related infrastructure, is not covered by the Open BSV License and remains proprietary and restricted.
-The Open BSV License only extends to the code in this repository, and you are not permitted to host Rubeus software, servers or create copies or alternative implementations of the proprietary Rubeus API without other permission.
+The Babbage API itself, including the rights to create and host Babbage software or any other related infrastructure, is not covered by the Open BSV License and remains proprietary and restricted.
+The Open BSV License only extends to the code in this repository, and you are not permitted to host Babbage software, servers or create copies or alternative implementations of the proprietary Babbage API without other permission.